Communications, Marketing, and Public Relations

-- EJB Fact Sheet—This is for use as a handout to visitors who want more information about the Bloustein School (updated Spring 2020)
+- EJB Fact Sheet—This is for use as a handout to visitors who want more information about the Bloustein School (updated Fall 2022)

-- Bloustein Folders—The school has a supply of Bloustein School folders that can be used for events.
+- Bloustein Folders—The school has a limited supply of Bloustein School folders that can be used for events.
 These are distributed by the Office of Student and Academic Services.
-Please contact Steve Weston to arrange for the number of folders you need.
+Please contact Steve Weston (sdweston [at] rutgers.edu) to arrange for what you need.

 - AICP Certification Maintenance Credits: If you are a faculty, staff member, or student group at the Bloustein School, or are co-hosting an event with the Bloustein School and wish to have an event submitted for AICP (American Institute for Certified Planners) credits, fill out this form: go.rutgers.edu/ejb-aicpcmrequest

 - NOTE If you are a Rutgers University entity (New Brunswick, Newark or Camden) seeking to become a licensed provider of AICP events under the Bloustein School license, please contact Karyn Olsen for instructions on how to proceed.